 Fit the Brick Brace Safety tool through the broken triangle and it becomes complete, reducing the load to a minimum and safely reducing the number of props required, cost effective without compromising safety.

-An overloaded prop attachment relies solely on the lateral strength of the masonry and is always different especially within lime mortars which is why the Brick Brace should be used when possible.
+An overloaded prop attachment relies solely on the lateral strength of the masonry of which is always different especially within lime mortars and is why the Brick Brace should be used when possible.

 The Brick Brace Safety tool increases the variable safe working loads of all the existing propping methods and addresses all the main causes of minor and major collapse during masonry alterations.